Nelsonlin0321/mlops-pytorch-clip-onnxruntime-acceleration-on-gpu/README.md

-# Inference PyTorch CLIP Model with ONNX Runtime on CPU
+# Inference PyTorch CLIP Model with ONNX Runtime on GPU

 ## Introduction